-The Seed Award program is one of the ways The Sprout Fund supports innovative ideas and creative people that are making an impact in the Pittsburgh area.
-Sprout Seed Awards provide critical financial support for projects and programs in the early stages of development when just a small amount of investment has the potential to yield big results in the community.
-Awards range from $500 to $10,000 – the average award is $6,000.
+Since 2001, Sprout Seed Awards have supported hundreds of dynamic local innovators and exciting community projects making an impact in the Pittsburgh area.
+Sprout provides critical financial support for projects and programs in the early stages of development—when just a small amount of investment has the potential to yield big results in the community.

 How to Apply